Quasa

 Breaking Free of the “Ad Copy” Mentality

-So why is having content that pitches your brand to potential customers so bad?
-Well, put simply, people use the internet to find relevant information, not to be sold to.
+Is Your Blog Content Too Promotional?
+Here’s How to Tell…Why is content that constantly pitches a brand so ineffective?
+Quite simply, people go online to find useful information, not to be sold to.

-They usually are looking to learn more about a topic or trying to find and answer to a specific question.
-Anything that interrupts this process is aggressively ignored by the reader (just think about how much effort is put into pop-up blocking).
+Readers are usually looking to learn about a topic or find an answer to a specific question.
+Anything that interrupts this process is quickly ignored—just consider how much effort goes into blocking pop-ups and intrusive ads.

 How to Tell Your Blog Content Is Too Promotional

-Here are some of the major indicators that your blog content is coming off as salesy:
+Here are the main signs that your blog content is coming across as overly salesy:

-You Discuss Products/Services Instead of Solutions.
-Blog content is much more effective when it is solution orientated and doesn’t just repeat the selling points for your products and/or services.
+You Discuss Products or Services Instead of Solutions.
+Blog content works far better when it is solution-oriented rather than simply repeating the selling points of your products or services.

 Thank you!